-To begin working with an image file, you need to create one first by choosing Image – Create Image from the main menu.
+To begin working with an image file, you need to create it first by choosing Image – Create Image from the main menu.
 Specify the name of the image file with the full path to its location, and the size.
+The size should not exceed the amount of RAM you can dedicate to a RAM disk.
 If you are planning to use hard disk emulation, select the Hard Disk image type; otherwise leave it as Volume.
-Optionally choose a file system and specify a volume label:
+Optionally choose the file system and specify the volume label:

 Use Windows Explorer or other tools to format the disk (disk A:\ in this example) and copy whatever files you would like to store in the image.
 Once you have finished with this, unmount the image by selecting Image – Unmount Image from the main menu:

-Your image file is ready to be used as a base for a RAM disk.
+Your image file is now ready to be used as a base for a RAM disk.
 See adding a RAM disk on how to associate a RAM disk with the image file.